- Eligibility Conditions to Buy an HDB Resale Flat

 Eligibility Conditions to Buy an HDB Resale Flat

-First of all, check the eligibility conditions to buy a resale flat under the various eligible schemes, such as Public Scheme, Single Singapore Citizen Scheme, Joint Singles Scheme, etc. To be eligible, you and your spouse must either be a Singapore citizen or a Singapore permanent resident (SPR).
+Firstly, check your eligibility to buy a resale flat under the various eligible schemes, such as the Public Scheme, Single Singapore Citizen Scheme, Joint Singles Scheme, etc. To be eligible, you and your spouse must either be a Singapore citizen or a Singapore permanent resident (SPR).
 If both of you are SPRs, you must have gained permanent residency for at least 3 years.

 Married applicants must also be at least 21 years old.
 If an applicant is between 18 and 21 years old, parental consent must be obtained.
 If below 18 years old, a Special Marriage Licence from the Ministry of Family & Social Development (MSF) is required.